-The Group's core business remains in manufacturing and selling of glass mineral wool ("GW") which contributed 97.51% of our Group revenue in FY2020.
+The Group's core business remains in manufacturing and selling of glass mineral wool ("GW") which contributed 97.16% of our Group revenue in FY2021.
 The entity that conducts the GW business is PGF Insulation Sdn Bhd ("PGFI").
-PGFI has a production facility located in Perai, Penang that has a capacity of 20,000MT per annum.

 GW is mainly used as an insulator on buildings to save energy and provide indoor comfort through thermal and acoustic insulation.
 The diagram below describes the key, but not all of the applications of GW.
 Our product is promoted in the market under the brand name of Ecowool, with the main product models: Classic and Brownie.